-If the applicant is a multihomed ISP:
+2.3.3.1.2.1-If the applicant is a multihomed ISP:

-Efficient utilization of at least a /22 (contiguous or not).
+Efficient utilization of at least 25% of the requested address space (contiguous or not).

 An ISP is considered to be multihomed if it receives full-time connectivity from more than one Internet Service Provider and has one or more routing prefixes published by at least two of its connectivity providers.
 Those ISPs that will acquire this status within a period no longer that one month also qualify as multihomed ISPs.
 In this case, copies of the contracts or documents that validate this status shall be required.